dibschat/openvocab-egoAR/README.md

-# openvocab-egoAR
+# Opening the Vocabulary of Egocentric Actions
-Opening the Vocabulary of Egocentric Actions
+Code coming soon !